Wonderful Compactification of Character Varieties: Poisson Structures

 \begin{corollary} There exists a Poisson structure on those parabolic character varieties of free groups that lie inside the boundary divisors of $\overline{\fX_{F_r}(G)}$. \end{corollary}

 We call the Poisson structures shown to exist above the {\it wonderful Poisson structures.}

-In \cite{G7,G8} Goldman showed there is a Poisson structure on $\hm(\pi_1\Sigma_{g,n})\quot G$ where $\Sigma_{g,n}$ is an orientable surface of genus $g$ with $n$ disjoint boundary components.
+In \cite{G7,G8} Goldman showed there is a Poisson structure on $\hm(\pi_1(\Sigma_{g,n}),G)\quot G$ where $\Sigma_{g,n}$ is an orientable surface of genus $g$ with $n$ disjoint boundary components (see also \cite{La2}).
 Moreover, the Casimirs (those functions that Poisson commute) are exactly the invariant functions restricted to the boundary components.
-See \cite{La2} also.

-\begin{question} How does Goldman's Poisson structure on $G^r\quot G$ relate to the wonderful Poisson structures on $G^r\quot G$, and $\overline{G}^{\,r}\quot G$? \end{question}
+\begin{question} How does Goldman's Poisson structure on $G^r\quot G$ relate to the wonderful Poisson structures on $G^r\quot_{\mathcal{L}} G$, and $\overline{G}^{\,r}\quot G$? \end{question}

 \begin{remark} Given an affine Poisson variety $V$, the Poisson bracket $\{\ ,\ \}_V$ is determined by its action on the coordinate ring $\C[V]$ by the Stone-Weierstrass theorem.
 Suppose $V$ has Casimirs $\{c_1, \ldots ,c_m\}$.
 Then the algebra $A:=\C[V]/(c_1-\lambda_1,\ldots,c_k-\lambda_k)$, where $\lambda_1,\ldots,\lambda_k\in \C$, is a Poisson algebra with bracket defined by $\{f+I ,g+I \}=\{f,g\}_V+I$ where $I$ is the ideal $(c_1-\lambda_1,\ldots,c_k-\lambda_k)$.
-Therefore, the variety $Spec(A)$ is an affine Poisson variety. \end{remark}
+Therefore, the variety $\mathrm{Spec}(A)$ is an affine Poisson variety. \end{remark}

 Now applying Remark \ref{Spec-rmk} to the setting of parabolic character varieties of free groups we see that whenever the parabolic data $\{G/H_i\}$ are isomorphic to $G$-conjugation orbits $($equivalently $H_i$'s are isomorphic to conjugation stabilizers$)$, then the Goldman Poisson bracket on $G^r\quot G$ with some set of its Casimirs fixed $($fixing some set of the boundaries up to conjugation is equivalent to fixing some set of the Casimirs$)$ determines a Poisson structure on the parabolic character variety of a free group resulting from fixing some $($but not all$)$ the boundaries to conjugation orbits.
 Therefore, we have a Goldman-type Poisson structure on certain parabolic character varieties of free groups.